-The committee report also urges OPM to work with the authorizing committees "to consider changes in law to bring Federal prevailing rate [blue collar] employees currently working in the Narragansett Bay, Rhode Island Wage Area within the coverage of the Boston, Massachusetts Wage Area" and to report progress made on this issue to Congress within 90 days of the act's enactment.
-The report notes that white-collar federal employees in Southeastern Massachusetts and Rhode Island are included in the Boston Wage Area and that "[t]here is no reason for different treatment between the two categories of employees."
-According to the committee report, the additional funding (\$500,000) provided to the Office of Inspector General (OIG) at OPM through trust fund transfer is intended "to maintain audit and investigative staff at the current level and avoid deterioration of the OIG's audit capabilities."
+The committee report also urged OPM to work with the authorizing committees "to consider changes in law to bring Federal prevailing rate [blue collar] employees currently working in the Narragansett Bay, Rhode Island Wage Area within the coverage of the Boston, Massachusetts Wage Area" and to report progress made on this issue to Congress within 90 days of the act's enactment.
+The report noted that white-collar federal employees in Southeastern Massachusetts and Rhode Island are included in the Boston Wage Area and that "[t]here is no reason for different treatment between the two categories of employees."
+According to the committee report, the additional funding (\$500,000) provided to the Office of Inspector General (OIG) at OPM through trust fund transfer was intended "to maintain audit and investigative staff at the current level and avoid deterioration of the OIG's audit capabilities."

-Several directives are included in the Senate committee report as follow:
+Several directives were included in the Senate committee report as follow:

 - OPM must report to the committee within 120 days after the act's enactment "on its human resources products and services," including actions taken to address agency concerns about choice and flexibility, and "indicating which products and services OPM has identified as not reasonably available from private sector providers."
-Within the same time period, OMB must report to the committee "on how the human resources products and services that OPM provides to Federal agencies meet established standards, and on the demonstrable steps OPM has taken to avoid any potential conflicts between [its] role[s] as a human resources IT products and services Line of Business." - OPM must work with and through the Chief Human Capital Officers Council to ensure that the results of the survey on federal dependent care programs are used by agencies to assess their current and future needs with regard to dependent care and to determine ways to communicate with employees about the availability of dependent care programs.
-Agencies, in reviewing their workplace flexibilities, are to "determine whether opportunities exist to use flexible work options to address any recruitment and retention challenges."
+Within the same time period, OMB must report to the committee "on how the human resources products and services that OPM provides to Federal agencies meet established standards, and on the demonstrable steps OPM has taken to avoid any potential conflicts between [its] role[s] as a human resources IT products and services provider and ... the designated lead agency of the Human Resources Line of Business." - OPM must work with and through the Chief Human Capital Officers Council to ensure that the results of the survey on federal dependent care programs are used by agencies to assess their current and future needs with regard to dependent care and to determine ways to communicate with employees about the availability of dependent care programs.
+Agencies, in reviewing their workplace flexibilities, are to "determine whether opportunities exist to use flexible work options to address any recruitment and retention challenges."129

-The Senate report also addresses two issues included in the House report.
-With regard to the Narragansett Bay, Rhode Island, wage area, the committee directs the FPRAC to make this wage area "the immediate order of business" as the employees within the wage area "have waited 3 years for the FPRAC to address their concerns."
-As for retirement systems modernization, the committee report notes the February 2008 date for operations to commence and "encourages OPM to continue to work cooperatively with GAO to minimize potential risks and project delays."
+The Senate report also addressed two issues included in the House report.
+With regard to the Narragansett Bay, Rhode Island, wage area, the committee directed the FPRAC to make this wage area "the immediate order of business" as the employees within the wage area "have waited 3 years for the FPRAC to address their concerns."
+As for retirement systems modernization, the committee report noted the February 2008 date for operations to commence and "encourages